Queen Komal of Nepal: Life

-Komal was born in Bagmati, Kathmandu into the Rana family, the daughter of Kendra Shumsher Jang Bahadur Rana (1927–1982) and his wife Shree Rajya Lakshmi Devi Shah (1928–2005).
+Komal was born in Bagmati, Kathmandu into the Rana family, the daughter of Kendra Shumsher Jang Bahadur Rana (1927–1982) and his wife Rajya Lakshmi Devi Shah (1928–2005).

+She was educated at St Mary's School, Jawalakhel, St Helen's Convent, Kurseong, India and Kalanidhi Sangeet Mahavidhyalaya, Kathmandu.

 Komal's older sister Aishwarya was married to King Birendra of Nepal, the brother of Gyanendra.
 Aishwarya was killed in the palace massacre on 1 June 2001.
 Komal sustained bullet injuries as a result of the palace shooting and spent four weeks recovering in hospital.

-She was educated at St Mary's School, Jawalakhel, St Helen's Convent, Kurseong, India and Kalanidhi Sangeet Mahavidhyalaya, Kathmandu.

-As a result of the massacre, Komal's husband Gyanendra succeeded to the throne following the deaths of King Birendra, Crown Prince Dipendra (who had briefly succeeded him), and Prince Nirajan.
+As a result of the 2001 massacre, Komal's husband Gyanendra succeeded to the throne following the deaths of King Birendra, Crown Prince Dipendra (who had briefly succeeded him), and Prince Nirajan.
 Komal thus became Queen of Nepal.

-Komal's younger sister Prekshya also married into the Shah dynasty marrying Gyanendra and Birendra's brother Prince Dhirendra who was killed in the palace massacre.
-They divorced in 1991.
-Princess Prekshya was killed in a helicopter crash on 12 November 2001.
+Komal's younger sister Prekshya also married into the Shah dynasty marrying Gyanendra and Birendra's brother Prince Dhirendra who was also killed in the palace massacre.
+They had divorced in 1991.
+Prekshya was killed in a helicopter crash on 12 November 2001.

 Queen Komal married her second cousin Prince Gyanendra of Nepal on 1 May 1970 in Kathmandu.
 They have two children: